aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 ### Use Custom Suricata rules instead of UI generated rules

-These are configurable under the Stateful rule group options and are a free-form text that you to have full control.
+These are configurable under the Stateful rule group options and are a free-form text format that give you full control over the rule options.
 They allow you to more easily leverage the full flexibility of Suricata.
 Here are [example Suricata rules](https://docs.aws.amazon.com/network-firewall/latest/developerguide/suricata-examples.html) that customers have found helpful when getting started.
+And below is a full Suricata template that many customers use to get started.

 ![ANF Stateful Rule Group](../../images/ANF-stateful-rule-group.png)